-Marilyn Cooley has been surrounded by great music all of her life.
-She grew up in a household where classical music was a part of every day, in recordings, on the radio, and in performance at home.
+Marilyn Cooley has been surrounded by great music all her life.
+She grew up in a home where classical music was present every day, in recordings, on the radio, and in performance with family members.

-Inspired by appearances at state competitions with her high school choir, Cooley chose to study music throughout her academic career.
-Following her undergraduate degree in music, she earned her Master of Music degree at Northwestern University, where she performed as chorister and soloist with the University Collegium Musicum, and specialized in music of the Renaissance and early Baroque.
+Inspired by appearances at state competitions with her high school choir, Marilyn studied music throughout her academic career.
+Following her undergraduate degree in music, she joined the American Musicological Society, and went on to earn her Master of Music at Northwestern University.
+There she performed as a chorister and soloist with the University Collegium Musicum, and specialized in music of the Renaissance and Baroque eras.

-A former animal care volunteer at the Animal Welfare League of Arlington and the primate and panda unit at the National Zoo, Cooley is a certified Healing Touch for Animals® practitioner and owner of Nova Holistic Animal Care.
+A former animal care volunteer at the Animal Welfare League of Arlington and the primate and panda unit at the National Zoo, Marilyn's favorite leisure activity is birding by ear.